storybookjs/react-native/addons/docs/docs/multiframework.md

 module.exports = require('../dist/frameworks/common/makePreset').default('html');
 ```

-This automatically adds [DocsPage](./docspage.md) for each story and sets up various webpack/babel for MDX support.
+This automatically adds [DocsPage](./docspage.md) for each story, as well as webpack/babel settings for MDX support.

 There is also a little hoop-jumping that will hopefully be unnecessary soon.